 Navigating risk assessments.
 Overcoming challenges

 If you’ve ever been involved in a risk assessment, you might have experienced working through challenges that made the process painful, exhausting and even frustrating.
+This isn’t me venting—it’s a fact: risk assessments are riddled with challenges, more than we are sometimes aware of.

 You might argue: “What is the issue with that?
 Risk assessments ensure an organisation is properly equipped to deal with risks!”
 And that would be well said.
 However, the consequences of dealing with these challenges start with your risk assessment outcomes.